sha252567/GitHub_Repository/README.md

 # GitHub_Repository
 Purpose:

-The steps the researcher followed to complete this tutorial are as follows:
+The steps that the researcher followed in order to complete this tutorial are as follows:
-Step 1 - Install Git on your local machine and create a GitHub account (if you do not already have one).
+Step 1 - Install Git on a local machine and create a GitHub account.
-Step 2 - Create a local Git repository on your computer.
+Step 2 - Create a local Git repository on a computer.
-Step 3 - Choose one classmate (you may fi nd a collaborator during the tutorial or before) and add them as a Collaborator on your GitHub repository.
+Step 3 - Choose one classmate and add them as a Collaborator on a GitHub repository.
-Step 4 - Create a new branch in your repository.
+Step 4 - Create a new branch in the local repository.
-Step 5 - Add a new fi le to your repository (for example, a text fi le or Python fi le, which prints your fi rst and last names).
+Step 5 - In the new branch, add a new Python file which prints the first and last names of the researcher.
-Step 6 - Commit the new fi le with a clear message (e.g., “Added sample file for tutorial”).
+Step 6 - Commit the new file with a clear message (e.g., “Added sample file for tutorial”).
 Step 7- Push the new branch to GitHub.
-Step 8 - Create a Pull Request (PR) and assign your collaborator as the Reviewer.
+Step 8 - Create a Pull Request (PR) and assign the collaborator as the Reviewer.
-Step 9 - Wait for your collaborator to review and approve your PR.
+Step 9 - Wait for the collaborator to review and approve the PR.
 Step 10: Once approved, merge the new branch into the main (master) branch.

 Caollaborators: Natasha D'Aguiar and Akeem Paul.